-- Between 2 weeks to 3 months your heart attack risk has started to drop and your lung function is beginning to improve
+- between 2 weeks to 3 months after you stop smoking your heart attack risk has started to drop and your lung function is beginning to improve

-For more information or to make an appointment, contact the YorWellbeing service on tel: 01904 553377.
+For more information or to make an appointment, contact the YorWellbeing service.

 Mum and daughter Tina and Claire couldn't believe how much money they saved by quitting.